 - Non-urgent outpatient hospital attendances or planned hospital admissions should be postponed until the first treatment dose has been completed, refer to the 'Patient placement and assessment risk Policy for Care Home settings' - If the resident's condition requires urgent hospital attendance or admission, or referral or transfer to another health or social care provider they should be informed of the resident's infectious status prior to the transfer.
 This will enable a risk assessment for infection risk must be undertaken.
-This ensures appropriate placement of the resident. - Documentation, e.g. an Inter-health and social care infection control (IHSCIC) transfer form (see Appendix 1) or patient passport, must be completed for all transfers, internal or external and whether the resident presents an infection risk or not.
-Refer to the 'Patient placement and assessment risk Policy for Care Home settings'.

-The ambulance/transport service must be notified of the resident's infectious status in advance.
+This ensures appropriate placement of the resident. - Documentation, e.g. a patient passport or an 'Inter-health and social care infection control transfer Form' (available to download at www.infectionpreventioncontrol.co.uk), must be completed for all transfers, internal or external and whether the resident presents an infection risk or not.
+Refer to the 'Patient placement and assessment risk Policy for Care Home settings'. - The ambulance/transport service must be notified of the resident's infectious status in advance.